MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 This article is for [Microsoft 365](https://www.microsoft.com/microsoft-365) administrators or anyone who configures, runs, and monitors a Salesforce connector.
 It explains how to configure your connector and connector capabilities, limitations, and troubleshooting techniques.

 >[!IMPORTANT]
->The Salesforce Graph connector currently supports Summer ’20, Spring ’20, Winter ’20, and Summer ’19 versions.
+>The Salesforce Graph connector currently supports Summer '19 or later.

 ## Connection settings